All Products

 On the API Security page, click Try Now.
 On the page that appears, fill out the application and click Submit.

-After Alibaba Cloud engineers receive your trial application, they will contact you within one week based on the contact information that you submit and confirm information that is related to your application.
+After Alibaba Cloud engineers receive your trial application, they will contact you within one week based on the contact information that you submit to confirm information that is related to your application.
 After your trial application is approved, the API security module is automatically enabled for your WAF instance.

 • Enable the API security module